HeyHeyChicken/NOVA-NodeJS/README.md

 ## Compatibility

-NOVA has only been officially tested on Windows and Mac.
+NOVA has only been officially tested on Mac.

 ## License key